Jeomon/Web-Search-Agent/docs/README.md

 - **Accessibility Tree Integration:** With the newly added capability to utilize the accessibility tree, the agent can perform web searches without taking a screenshot.
 This allows for enhanced performance and reduced resource usage, making it suitable for a wider range of environments.

 - **LLM-Based Decision Making:** Powered by a **Large Language Model (LLM)**, the agent analyzes the context of the web page and makes intelligent decisions on which actions to take, whether using the screenshot or a11y tree method.
+The following LLMs are utilized:

+   - Groq: llama-3.3-70b-versatile
+   - Gemini: gemini-1.5-flash

+These models provide the contextual reasoning and decision-making capabilities needed for the agent to function effectively.

 - **Error Handling and Recovery:** The agent is capable of recovering from incorrect actions, such as clicking on the wrong element or missing interactions.
 It ensures precise actions even on pages with frequent layout changes.